0xhjohnson/minimal-start/README.md

 # minimal start
-startpage with vim'ish' bindings. gives me excuse to try out Svelte
+*minimal startpage with vim(ish) bindings for the keyboard centric*